Pravind Jugnauth: Missie Moustass Leaks Scandal

 Missie Moustass (Mr Moustache) leaks was the phone tapping scandal that started around mid-October 2024.
 It has proven to be the most controversial scandal revealed during the 2019-24 mandate under Jugnauth's government.
 The scandal first emerged on Facebook where recordings of phone conversations between various Mauritian personalities were released upon videos posted by the account of Missie Moustass.
 During that first time, phone conversations between politicians like Navinchandra Ramgoolam, Paul Raymond Berenger, Patrick Assirvaden and Shakeel Mohamed those of journalists being Nawaaz Noorbux, Al-khizr Ramdin and Murvind Beetun and also some diplomats.
 Additionally, the said politicians and journalists affirmed that it was indeed their voices and that the recordings were true.
 Mauritian authorities quickly responded by alerting Facebook Africa, and the account was eventually banned.
 Yet, it did not end there and the unknown figure, Missie Moustass, made another account on TikTok.
 Of the releases there, had the voices of the Speaker of the National Assembly, Sooroojdev Phokeer and Pravind Jugnauth, the PM were heard where he was asked by Phokeer whether he was fine with the Private Notice Question related to the sniffing scandal from the then Leader of the Opposition, Xavier-Luc Duval or whether part of the question could be removed.

 Mauritian authorities again intervened with bringing justifications to the TikTok platform and the account was eventually banned.
-When questioned by journalists, Jugnauth initially declared that the recordings were AI based and spreaded falsehoods, however with public and media pressure, the AI thesis was eventually proven to be very weak.
+When questioned by journalists, Jugnauth initially declared that the recordings were AI based and spread falsehoods, however with public and media pressure, the AI thesis was eventually proven to be very weak.

 A third account of 'Missie Moustass' was then made on YouTube.
 Other very shocking revelations were made and heard that included: